Hi-PACE/hipace/docs/source/run/parameters.rst

 -----------------------

-Two different field solvers are available to calculate the transverse magnetic fields `Bx` and `By`.
-An FFT-based predictor-corrector loop and an analytic integration.
-In the analytic integration the longitudinal derivative of the transverse currents is calculated explicitly, which results in a Helmholtz equation, which is solved with the AMReX multigrid solver.
+Two different field solvers are available to calculate the transverse magnetic fields `Bx` and `By`: an explicit solver (based on analytic integration) and a predictor-corrector loop (based on an FFT solver).
-Currently, the default is to use the predictor-corrector loop.
+In the explicit solver, the longitudinal derivative of the transverse currents is calculated explicitly, which results in a shielded Poisson equation, solved with either the internal HiPACE++ multigrid solver or the AMReX multigrid solver.
-Modeling ion motion is not yet supported by the explicit solver
+The default is to use the explicit solver. **We strongly recommend to use the explicit solver**, because we found it to be more robust, faster to converge, and easier to use.

 * ``hipace.bxby_solver`` (`string`) optional (default `explicit`)
     Which solver to use.